Contact

 God's greatness isn't described in abstract terms—it's revealed as the presence that makes a broken city into a refuge and the whole earth's joy.

-Typological and Spiritual Senses In the Catholic tradition's fourfold sense of Scripture, the sense moves from earthly Zion to the Church.
+Typological and Spiritual Senses In the Catholic tradition's fourfold sense of Scripture, the allegorical sense moves from earthly Zion to the Church.
 Origen, Augustine, and the medieval commentators consistently identify the "city of the great King" as the Church, the new Jerusalem, the Body of Christ across time.
-The sense presses further toward the heavenly Jerusalem of Revelation 21, where God's beauty, once glimpsed on a hilltop, is finally seen face to face.
-The or moral sense invites the soul itself to become a "citadel" in which God is known as refuge — a theme developed richly by St. Teresa of Ávila in , where the soul's innermost mansion is the place where God dwells and is revealed.
+The anagogical sense presses further toward the heavenly Jerusalem of Revelation 21, where God's beauty, once glimpsed on a hilltop, is finally seen face to face.
+The tropological or moral sense invites the soul itself to become a "citadel" in which God is known as refuge — a theme developed richly by St. Teresa of Ávila in The Interior Castle, where the soul's innermost mansion is the place where God dwells and is revealed.

 Catholic theology uniquely illuminates these verses through its sacramental and ecclesiological vision.
 The Catechism of the Catholic Church (§756, §865) teaches that the Church is prefigured by Zion — she is "the holy city" built on the rock of apostolic faith, the place where God makes Himself known as refuge and salvation in the sacraments.
 Where the psalm says God has "shown himself" (noda) in Zion's citadels, Catholic theology sees the fullest expression of this self-disclosure in the Incarnation: the eternal Word pitching His tent (John 1:14) in human flesh, making the Body of Christ — and by extension the Church — the definitive "citadel" of divine presence.